I still struggle with asking for a high fee when setting freelance rates. I don't mind accepting a high fee, but it's hard to ask for one.

-As I mention in my book on professional blogging, I have been paid more than $500 for 500-word blog posts.
-However, in those cases, I was offered the fee, and I was more than happy to take it.
+As I mentioned in my book on professional blogging, I have been paid more than $500 for 500-word blog posts.
+Clients offered a fee.
+And I took it.

 It's another story altogether when I'm actually asking for that much.
 And I haven't asked for that high of a fee — even though I know writers who charge that much and more.

 Accepting a high freelance fee is much easier than asking for a high fee.
 At least it is for me.
 It's easier for me to let someone else place a value on the worth of my services than it is to tell someone what I'm worth.

 I do get kind of diva when I feel like someone is devaluing my work.
 But, even then, I put up with a lot.
 Someone needs to lowball me pretty hardcore before I get upset enough to insist on higher pay.
 Sometimes I just decide it's not worth it.

 But why stick with this kind of trouble?
 There might be things holding you back from charging what you're worth.